Alia Bhatt: Personal life

-Bhatt has frequently combated negative attention, including online trolling, for being a beneficiary of nepotism within the Hindi film industry.
-When asked about how she deals with it, she has said, "Of course, I felt bad.
+Bhatt has frequently combated negative attention, including online trolling, for benefiting from nepotism within the Hindi film industry.
+When asked about how she deals with it, she said, "Of course, I felt bad.
 But feeling bad is a small price to pay for the work that you are respected and loved for."
+This criticism has extended to Johar, who often praises her publicly and casts her in most of his productions; their critics believe that this favouritism comes at the cost of opportunities for other actresses.
+Johar defended his admiration of Bhatt by saying that he feels parental towards her.

-During an appearance on the talk show Koffee with Karan in 2014, Bhatt incorrectly named Prithviraj Chauhan as the President of India.
-This led to widespread trolling of Bhatt's IQ, which journalist Malavika Sangghvi described as an extension of the dumb blonde stereotype.
+During an appearance on Johar's talk show Koffee with Karan in 2014, Bhatt incorrectly named Prithviraj Chauhan as the President of India.
+This led to widespread trolling of Bhatt's IQ.
 Bhatt countered this by acting in a satirical YouTube video for All India Bakchod, named Alia Bhatt - Genius of the Year.
-Sangghvi noted that by making fun of herself, Bhatt had "managed to counter all her critics and, in fact, endear herself to them".
+Journalist Malavika Sangghvi noted that by making fun of herself, Bhatt had "managed to counter all her critics and, in fact, endear herself to them.”

 Early in her career, Bhatt was reluctant to discuss her personal life, stating that she would never publicly talk about her relationships.
 Despite media speculation, she did not speak about dating actor Sidharth Malhotra, but spoke fondly about their bond in 2019, after they had broken up.
 In 2018, Ranbir Kapoor, her co-star in Brahmāstra, revealed that he and Bhatt were dating.
 They married on 14 April 2022 in a traditional Hindu ceremony at their apartment in Mumbai.
-In November that year, she gave birth to their daughter Raha.
-As of 2022, Bhatt lives primarily in Mumbai, and also has a home in London.
+On 6 November that year, she gave birth to their daughter, Raha.

+As of 2022, Bhatt lives primarily in Mumbai, and she also has a home in London.
+In 2023, she called out two paparazzi for invading her privacy by taking pictures of her in her living room from an adjoining building.
+In the book Being Bollywood: Postfeminism, Celebrity Culture and Femininity in the Global South (2023), author Viraj Suparsad wrote that Bhatt was among a new generation of Indian actresses who successfully balanced her professional life alongside marriage and motherhood.
+He also took note of how she had to portray herself as subscribing to existing social mores of domestic servitude to not alienate a largely patriarchal audience.
+In 2024, Bhatt revealed that she was diagnosed with attention deficit hyperactivity disorder.